m-Py/anticlust/README.md

 Anticlustering
 ==============

-Anticlustering creates sets of elements that are as similar as possible (Späth 1986; Valev 1998).
-The better known twin of anticlustering is cluster analysis that is used to create sets where elements within each cluster are similar, but dissimilar from elements in other clusters.
-The `R` package `anticlust` provides functions to tackle anticlustering algorithmically.
+Anticlustering is a method to create sets of elements in such a way that the sets are as similar as possible (Späth 1986; Valev 1998).
+Cluster analysis is the better known twin of anticlustering; cluster analysis is used to create sets in such a way that elements within each set are similar, but dissimilar from elements in other sets.
+The `R` package `anticlust` provides functions to tackle the anticlustering problem.

 Installation
 ------------